Writing is easy: All you do is sit staring at a blank sheet of paper until drops of blood form on your forehead.

 Happy Writing!

-3 thoughts on “Blank Page Staring You Down?”
+3 responses to “Blank Page Staring You Down?”

 Share your thoughts